Amp vs DAC: What’s The Difference (And Do I Need One?)

 What does an amp do?

 Amp is short for amplifier, and it’s called that because it amplifies the volume of an audio signal.
 There are many types of amps, such as the ones used to make that booming bass in that car that just cut you off, or the ones used to make those electric guitars go to 11.
+You can also use an amp as a turntable receiver.
 A headphone amp will do the same job, so just be careful not to blow out your ears when you turn it up.

 What does a DAC do?